vorth/vzome-sharing/about.md

 GitHub repository and you've followed the [configuration instructions][help].

-Once vZome has uploaded a design and a generated page source, you can further customize the page, adding addition text, images, and interactive 3d `vzome-viewer` elements if you want more design in your page.
+Once vZome has uploaded a design and a generated page source, you can further customize the page, adding additional text, images, and interactive 3d `vzome-viewer` elements if you want more designs on your page.
 See some of the posts on this site to get an idea of the possibilities.

 [pages]: https://pages.github.com/
 [source]: https://github.com/vorth/vzome-sharing/